Executive Summary

 Datarails

 Datarails was founded in 2015 with development in Israel and corporate offices in New York.
-The company raised $70 million in Series C funding in January 2026 led by One Peak, bringing total funding to $175 million.
+The company raised $70 million in Series C funding in January 2026 led by One Peak, bringing total funding to $175 million at a $550 million valuation.
 With 400+ employees, 1,500+ customers and 70% year-over-year revenue growth in 2025, Datarails is one of the fastest-growing platforms in the space.

 Datarails has evolved from an FP&A tool into a multi-product FinanceOS covering FP&A, month-end close, cash management, spend control and executive reporting.
 More than 50% of 2025 growth came from products launched in the past 12 months, which signals how aggressively the company is expanding its product surface.

 Datarails treats Excel as the front end to a centralized cloud data engine.
 The bi-directional add-in handles push/pull with cell-level lineage, formula tracking and multi-user collaboration.
-On top of the data layer, Genius AI powers narrative generation, variance explanations, predictive forecasting and anomaly detection.
-The January 2026 launch of Strategy, Planning and Reporting AI Finance Agents generates board-ready PowerPoint, PDF and Excel files from conversational prompts.
-February 2026 brought Spend Control with AI-powered contract review and vendor management.
+Genius AI powers narrative generation, variance explanations, predictive forecasting and anomaly detection.
+The AI Finance Agents generate board-ready deliverables from conversational prompts.
+Spend Control adds AI-powered contract review and vendor management.

 Cube positions itself as the layer between source systems and spreadsheets.
 Data flows from ERPs, CRMs and HRIS into Cube's centralized data hub.
 Finance teams pull governed data into Excel or Google Sheets through the add-in and push outputs back.
 Cube handles versioning, audit trails, rollups and automated refresh.